-UConn also has continued its focus on providing widespread training and education programs for employees.
-The university provides in-person sexual harassment prevention training to all new faculty, staff and graduate students serving as employees within six months of hire in compliance with state and federal law.
-This program provides training and awareness of UConn's sexual harassment, sexual assault, intimate partner violence and stalking policies and response, resources, and employee reporting obligations.
-This foundation is bolstered annually through inclusion of Title IX policies in mandatory spring online compliance training.
-In addition, UConn's Management Support & Development Program, a full-day, small group session that assists newly hired and promoted managers in fostering a clear understanding of UConn's policies, including those regarding sexual assault, intimate partner violence and stalking response and reporting.
-Adjunct faculty members at the Storrs campus also complete online modules to ensure awareness and education of UConn's policies relating to sexual violence and reporting.
-Employees attending training receive brochures and also one-page flyers tailored to their campus that guide and assist with providing trauma-informed response when receiving disclosures from students (attached - one per campus).
+UConn has continued its focus on providing widespread training and education programs for employees, including graduate research and teaching assistants.
+The university provides in-person sexual harassment prevention training to all new faculty, staff and graduate assistants within six months of hire.
+This sexual harassment prevention program provides training and awareness of UConn's sexual harassment, sexual assault, intimate partner violence and stalking policies and response, resources, and employee reporting obligations.
+It emphasizes the importance of a trauma-informed employee response to student disclosures.
+This foundation is bolstered annually through inclusion of Title IX policies and best practices in UConn's mandatory annual compliance training provided by the Office of Audit, Compliance and Ethics.
+In addition, UConn's Management Support & Development Program - a full-day, small group session - assists newly-hired and newlypromoted managers in fostering a clear understanding of UConn's policies, including those regarding sexual assault, intimate partner violence and stalking response and reporting.
+Adjunct faculty members also complete online modules to ensure awareness and education of UConn's policies relating to sexual violence and reporting.